oxi-dev0/NeuralSim/README.md

 <h3> Branches </h3>

-- main > This is the normal branch, just the base program.
+- `main` - This is the normal branch, just the base program.
-- gpu-acceleration-wip > This is where i am working on GPU Acceleration using compute shaders.
+- `gpu-acceleration-wip` - This is where i am working on GPU Acceleration using compute shaders.
 I do not know if this will work well to speed up simulation.

 <h3> Features </h3>